bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 This is January 2016, roughly.
 We have these two guys, Taj Dreiger and Joseph Poon, writing a paper called the Lightning Network Paper.
 Initially, it was something just in the back quarters because it was just technical people, a few developers here and there, and so on, researchers who were even remotely interested in this.
-This paper was strange.
-It was written in a strange way.
+This paper was written in a strange way.
 I don't know how many people... hands up if you have actually read the Lightning Network Paper, more than a few lines.
 Well done!
 You're obviously very masochistic people, because that paper is not an easy read.